-- The certification authority agrees to adhere to the terms and conditions set out in the certificate policy. - The certification authority prepares a certificate practice statement and other procedural instructions that complement the certificate policy. - The certification authority maintains adequate financial resources in order to secure the operations referred to in this certificate policy.
+- The certification authority prepares a certificate practice statement and other procedural instructions that complement the certificate policy. - The certification authority maintains adequate financial resources in order to secure the operations referred to in this certificate policy.
 The certification authority is responsible for the certificate activities and the associated risks and requires the certificate system suppliers to take appropriate risk management measures in order to safeguard against risks related to the activities. - The certification authority maintains a register of its approved registration authorities. - The certification authority makes decisions on cross-certification in cooperation with other certification authorities. - The certification authority is responsible for the life cycle of key pairs created by it (generation, storage, backups, publishing and disposal) and for publishing the revocation lists.